In My Darkest Hour: Music video

 The music video accompanying the song was directed by Penelope Spheeris and featured a trimmed version of the song (from 6:16 to 5:12), intercut with interview footage of the band as well as a live performance of the song.
 The music video was banned from airing on MTV following accusations the lyrics promoted suicide.

 Covers

 In 2012, the Swedish band NonExist, covered the song, with MetalSucks reacting to it unfavorably.

 In 2021 the Chilean band Parasyche performed a Spanish version of the song.

 Legacy

 In 2018, Billboard ranked the song 5th on their list of "The 15 Best Megadeth Songs".
 Loudwire called the song "one of Mustaine's greatest songs" and ranked it as the 7th best Megadeth song.
 Metal Hammer called it one of the most overlooked Megadeth songs.
-MusicRadar called it of the 5 songs guitarists need to hear by Megadeth.
+MusicRadar called it one of the 5 songs guitarists need to hear by Megadeth.
 Penelope Spheeris stated "It's a very, very heavy song and a really kind of classic piece of Megadeth that really displays their philosophy in a beautiful way".